Twill

-Twill is a type of textile weave with a pattern of diagonal parallel ribs.
-It is one of three fundamental types of textile weaves along with plain weave and satin.
-It is made by passing the weft thread over one or more warp threads then under two or more warp threads and so on, with a "step," or offset, between rows to create the characteristic diagonal pattern.
-Because of this structure, twill generally drapes well.
+Twill is a type of textile weave with a pattern of parallel, diagonal ribs.
+It is one of three fundamental types of weave, along with plain weave and satin.
+It is made by passing the weft thread over one or more warp threads then under two or more warp threads and so on, with a "step", or offset, between rows to create the characteristic diagonal pattern.
+Due to this structure, twill generally drapes well.

 Classification

 Twill weaves can be classified from four points of view: